History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Henry II's Great Tower

-It is tempting to think of Scarborough Castle as a medieval fortress, but in fact Henry II's castle is just the most recent in a long line of fortifications on a rocky headland above Scarborough, defended by 300 foot high cliffs.
-The headland has been fortified since at least the Iron age, and has had a human presence for over 3000 years.
+It is tempting to think of Scarborough Castle as a medieval fortress, but in fact, Henry II's castle is just the most recent in a long line of fortifications on a rocky headland above Scarborough, defended by 300-foot-high cliffs.
+The headland has been fortified since at least the Iron Age, and has had a human presence for over 3000 years.

 Finds of pottery suggest that the headland was occupied as early as 2100 BC, but it seems that the first permanent settlement came around 800 BC.

 The first defensive structure we know of was a timber tower erected in the late 4th century AD by the Romans, one of a series of signal towers along the coastline of north-eastern England.
+You can see remains of the signal station walls within the later medieval castle walls.

 The Medieval Castle